papsign/Ktor-OpenAPI-Generator/README.md

 ### Gradle

-#### Step 1.
+Step 1.
 Add the JitPack repository to your build file

-Add it in your root build.gradle at the end of repositories:
 ```
 allprojects {
     repositories {